 The course requirements for the MSc are 36 credits: that is, ten semester courses and a research project.
-For award of the degree, students are expected to gain at least a "B" in each of these requirements (i.e., courses and project).
 The course sequence, contents and readings are listed below.

 Master of Philosophy (MPhil) Degree

 The MPhil is for those who seek substantial competence in conceptualising criminological problems and subjecting these to sound research design, data analysis and policy formulation.
 It is largely a research-oriented degree, possibly making the way towards the PhD degree.